slint-ui/slint/api/cpp/docs/cmake.md

 ### Rust Flags

-Slint utilizes [Corrosion](https://github.com/corrosion-rs/corrosion) to build Slint, which is developed in Rust.
+Slint uses [Corrosion](https://github.com/corrosion-rs/corrosion) to build Slint, which is developed in Rust.
 You can utilize [Corrosion's global CMake variables](https://corrosion-rs.github.io/corrosion/usage.html#global-corrosion-options) to control certain aspects of the Rust build process.

-Furthermore, you can utilize the `SLINT_TARGET_CARGO_FLAGS` variable to specify additional flags for the Slint runtime during the build.
+Furthermore, you can set the `SLINT_TARGET_CARGO_FLAGS` cache variable to specify additional flags for the Slint runtime during the build.

 ### Back-Ends